• Home

 GLORIA

-After training with Frank Scalabrino for the past three years, I highly recommend him to anyone seeking a personal trainer.
-He was knowledgeable, dedicated to his profession,and constantly sought new knowledge and techniques to help me as a specific client rather than using a rote methodology.
-He helped me improve balance, mobility,
+After training with Frank Scalabrino for the past three years, I highly recommend him to anyone seeking a personal trainer, especially those interested in senior fitness.
+He was knowledgeable and dedicated to his profession, constantly seeking new knowledge and techniques to create tailored exercise programs for me, rather than using a ro

 • Adaptive Special Needs